bluesky-social/indigo/cmd/relay/HACKING.md

 - the parallel event scheduler prevents multiple tasks for the same account (DID) from being processed at the same time
 - note the potentential for race-conditions with messages about the same account (DID) coming from different hosts around the same time: in this case there is no guarantee about ordering
 - the relay keeps track of which events have been received-but-not-processed by sequence number, and only increments the `lastSeq` for actually-processed events. the "inflight" set of messages (sequence numbers) can grow rather large for active hosts, if there are many events for a single account (only one processed per account at a time)
+- the parallel scheduler keeps track of which events have been successfully processed. the slurper event processing code updates the cached sequence after relay processing is done, but this happens within the scheduler work scope, which means when it asks the scheduler what the highest seq is, it will never say the *current* event has been processed. this means lastSeq needs to be pulled periodically, or else is slightly out of date.

 ## Code Organization and History